 Another adventure awaits in the island of Panay.
 Located in the town of Buruanga, there is a waterfall that is worth visiting!
 Hacienda Maria is one of the most thrilling adventures that you can do when you are in Aklan.

 Is Western Visayas part of your bucket list?
-Make sure to include these places when traveling around Panay Island!
+These are just some of the places to visit when traveling around Panay Island.
+Make sure to include these places when traveling around the island.

 Ara Patria, the owner of The Adventuress, is an educator by profession but a traveler at heart.
 Despite her busy schedules, she finds time to travel domestically or internationally.
 She loves discovering new places, embracing new cultures and meeting other people.
 In addition, she’s also interested in fashion, Korean music, and Korean dramas.
 She dreams to travel the world and inspire people by sharing her own experiences through writing.